4-Part Series: May 4, 11, 18; June 1

 Moving from revolutionary France to the Ottoman Empire, North Africa, and Israel, we will examine how Jews navigated new promises of equality while negotiating the preservation of communal and religious life.
 Through close engagement with primary sources we will explore competing visions of citizenship: Was emancipation a path to full inclusion, or did it require redefining Jewish collective identity?
 How did imperial and colonial systems reshape the meaning of rights?
 And how did Jews imagine belonging across borders in an increasingly interconnected world?
 Jewish history reveals that citizenship is never fixed or guaranteed.
 It is contested, negotiated, and often fragile—a reality that continues to resonate in today’s debates over migration, minority rights, and national identity.

-Register one time for all four sessions.
 We will use the same Zoom link for each program.
 Barring technical issues, these talks will be added to our Program Archive.

 Dr. Geraldine Gudefin is a French-born modern Jewish historian specializing in Jewish migration, family life, and legal pluralism.
 She holds an MA from Yale University and a PhD in History from Brandeis University.
 Her work has been published in American Jewish History and Nashim: A Journal of Jewish Women’s Studies & Gender Issues.
 She has received fellowships from the Memorial Foundation for Jewish Culture, the Posen Foundation, and the Center for Jewish History.